|Precious Yet Perilous|

 The requirement in adults is likely to be even lower.
 Researchers at the University of Wisconsin Madison first tried to produce essential fatty acid deficiency in adult rats in 1947.20 The only way they were able to induce a deficiency was to starve the rats until they lost half their bodyweight.
 As they gained back the weight they had lost over the subsequent two months, they developed typical symptoms of essential fatty acid deficiency such as scaly skin and hair loss.
 A small amount of corn oil proved curative, but even in the deficient rats the symptoms disappeared when they returned to their original weight.
 It thus appears that most of the arachidonic acid required during growth is used to supply dividing cells with enough to store in their membranes, and to form junctions between newly generated cells.
 Adult rats, by contrast, can probably meet their much smaller needs for arachidonic acid even when they go long periods without any essential fatty acids in the diet by synthesizing it from the linoleic acid they have stored in their tissues.

 George Burrâ€™s first human guinea pig was his good friend and distinguished colleague Jesse F. McClendon.1 McClendon is best remembered as the first researcher to directly measure the pH of the human stomach, but he made substantial contributions to a number of fields including nutrition, cell membrane biology and invertebrate zoology.
 At the urging of White Castle owner Billy Ingram, he once conducted an experiment on a medical student, allowing the student to eat nothing but White Castle hamburgers and their associated buns and pickles for thirteen weeks.
-The student appeared to fair well on the diet and the study became a prominent feature of White Castleâ€™s advertising.21 If only McDonaldâ€™s had been so lucky when Morgan Spurlock performed a similar experiment for his 2003 film Super Size Me.
+The student appeared to fare well on the diet and the study became a prominent feature of White Castleâ€™s advertising.21 If only McDonaldâ€™s had been so lucky when Morgan Spurlock performed a similar experiment for his 2003 film Super Size Me.
 McClendon himself, however, had suffered from scaly skin and eczema between his fingers even in the absence of any potent hamburg-emia.
 At Burrâ€™s urging, he cured the problem with a daily dose of corn or flax oil.1

 Inducing an essential fatty acid deficiency in an adult human proved much more difficult than curing one.
 In 1938, the biochemist William Brown volunteered to go six months eating an extremely low-fat diet in Burrâ€™s laboratory.
 Each day, he consumed three quarts of defatted milk, a quart of cottage cheese made from it, sucrose, potato starch, orange juice and some vitamin and mineral supplements.
 His blood lipids became more saturated and their concentrations of linoleic and arachidonic acids were cut in half.
 He experienced a marked absence of fatigue, his high blood pressure returned to normal, and the migraines he had suffered from since childhood completely disappeared.22 Rather than inducing a deficiency, the diet seemed to correct a long-standing excess, perhaps fueled by a history of vegetable oil consumption.